-In order to solve Problem (1), our approach is based on an Brand-and-Bound technique [7].
+In order to solve Problem (1), our approach is based on an Branch-and-Bound technique [7].
 At each iteration, the domain under study is bisected to improve the computation of bounds.
 Boxes are eliminated if and only if it is certified that no point in the box can produce a better solution than the current best one, or that at least one constraint cannot be satisfied by any point in such a box.

-The non-convex contraint can be handled with constraint programming technique.
-In our approach, we use the ACID algorithm [8] which reduces the width of the boxes and so accelerate the convergence of the branch-and-bound.
+The non-convex contraint can be handled with constraint programming techniques.
+In our approach, we use the ACID algorithm [8] which reduces the width of the boxes and so accelerates the convergence of the branch-and-bound.

-But, the key point concerns the computation of the bounds of the objective function.
-In our example, the objective function can be reformulate as the following expression:
+The key point of our approach concerns the computation of the bounds of the objective function.
+In our example, the objective function can be reformulated as the following expression, with $x = (k_p, k_i, k_d)$: